GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Key term is obsolete
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### gpcr RCV_000182
-* Notes: Obsolete RCV term - redundant with GPCR signaling RCV_000019
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### succinyl-CoA pathway RCV_000318
 * Key class: [succinyl-CoA pathway](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0006104)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)